-Today, the force is better positioned to respond to these challenges than it was 12 months ago.
-Investments made as a result of the new operating model will enable the force to provide the necessary focus and resource to local policing, investigations and emergency response.
+Today, the Force is better positioned to respond to these challenges than it was 12 months ago.
+Investments made as a result of the new operating model and precept increase will enable the force to provide the necessary focus and resource to local policing, investigations and emergency response.
+This coupled with significant capital investment in digital infrastructure places the Force in a strong position to deliver sustained service improvements.